MicrosoftDocs/visualstudio-docs/docs/extensibility/debugger/type-visualizer-and-custom-viewer.md

 ---
 title: Type Visualizer and Custom Viewer | Microsoft Docs
-description: Learn about the type visualizer component, which displays data in a specific format, and the custom viewer, which displays data in a specific format. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: Learn about type visualizer components and the custom viewers, which display data in a specific format, and the differences between them. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual